 If you are looking for a neighborhood that can match an upscale European-style suburb with beautiful gardens and posh streets, Denenchofu is the place to be as it was planned to be exactly like London.
 The neighborhood is not only residential but is also home to some of Japan’s insanely large corporations.
 If you walk the streets of Denenchofu, you can find houses of business moguls, sports professionals, movie stars, and other great personalities.

-Omotesando needs no particular introduction as it is home to Japan’s coolest buildings, luxury brands such as Ralph Lauren, modeling agencies, and many more.
+Omotesando needs no particular introduction as it is home to Japan’s coolest buildings, luxury brands such as Louis Vuitton, modeling agencies, and many more.
 You can find a lot of hipsters and fashionistas in this neighborhood.
 It is near Shibuya and Gaienmae which are also famous shopping areas.
 The number of locals and foreigners wanting to live in this neighborhood has been rising significantly day by day.

 Azabu is a really expensive suburb where it costs a fortune to own a modern apartment or land.
 You can find famous celebrities, diplomats, and other personalities living in this calm neighborhood filled with residential complexes, shopping centers, clubs, halls, and so on.
-Some of the most celebrated artists from different backgrounds can be seen living in Azabu.
+Some of the most famous artists from different backgrounds can be seen living in Azabu.

 Futako-tamagawa can be called as one of the oldest Japanese suburbs where the rich started to relocate from different parts of Tokyo and its neighboring cities.
 It is home to one of Japan’s earliest malls, namely Takashimaya, a well-known Japanese retail store built in the late ’60s which mainly sells wedding-related goods such as dresses, jewelry, decor, sweets, etc.